Fifth Street School, Dayton, KY 1909

 October 18, 1911

-The Dayton Basketball Team with John Wooden the second greatest college basketball coach ever.
+The Dayton Basketball Team with John Wooden (in the sweater), the second greatest college basketball coach ever.

-Or, the greatest ever, for people who've never heard of Adolph Rupp.
+Or, the greatest ever, to people who've never heard of Adolph Rupp.

 St. Francis School, c.
 1910